Menopause After 50 Lifestyle: How to Thrive with Energy, Confidence, and Vitality

 Managing Common Symptoms with Lifestyle Shifts

-• Hot flashes: Peppermint or sage tea, fans, hydration, cooling exercises
+• Hot flashes: Peppermint or sage tea, fans, hydration, and cooling exercises

-• Mood swings: Omega-3 supplements, sunlight, exercise social connection
+• Mood swings: Omega-3 supplements, sunlight, exercise, and social connection

-These small, daily changes stack over time, creating noticeable improvements in energy, mood, and overall wellness.
+These small, daily changes over time create noticeable improvements in energy, mood, and overall well-being.

-• Many women including my friends have found short-term therapy combined with lifestyle changes life changing for mood and energy
+• Many women, including my friends, have found short-term therapy combined with lifestyle changes to be life-changing for mood and energy

 • Communication with your partner is crucial; intimacy can evolve in new, fulfilling ways